 \subsection{Comparison with existing results}

-For physical purposes, one may assume that $\eps=1$ which is a mere normalization and that is why many articles about the linearized Boltzmann equation only deal with this case.
-The associated Cauchy problem has been worked on over the past fifty years, starting with Grad \cite{Gr}, and it has been studied in different spaces, such as weighted $L^2_v(H^l_x)$ spaces (\cite{Uk}) or weighted Sobolev spaces (\cite{Gu1}, \cite{Gu2}, \cite{Yu}).
-Other results have also been proved in $\R^N$ instead of the torus, see for instance \cite{AMUXY}, \cite{Ch} or \cite{NI}, but it will not be the purpose of this article.
-Our article explicitly deals with the general case for $\eps$ and we prove results that are uniform in $\eps$, allowing us to consider the hydrodynamical limit as the Knudsen number tends to $0$.
-To solve the Cauchy problem we used an iterative scheme, like in the papers mentioned above, but our strategy yields a condition for the existence of solutions in $H^k_{x,v}$ (without any weight) which is uniform in $\eps$ (Theorem $\ref{globalexist}$).
-In order to obtain such a result, we had to consider more precise estimates on the bilinear operator $\Gamma$, depending on the existence of $v$-derivatives or not.
-Bardos and Ukai \cite{BU} obtained a similar result in $\R^N$ but in weighted Sobolev spaces and did not prove any decay.
+For physical purposes, one may assume that $\eps=1$ which is a mere normalization and that is why many articles about the perturbed Boltzmann equation only deal with this case.
+The associated Cauchy problem has been worked on over the past fifty years, starting with Grad \cite{Gr}, and it has been studied in different spaces, such as weighted $L^2_v(H^l_x)$ spaces \cite{Uk} or weighted Sobolev spaces \cite{Gu1}\cite{Gu2}\cite{Yu}.
+Other results have also been proved in $\R^d$ instead of the torus, see for instance \cite{AMUXY}\cite{Ch}\cite{NI}, but it will not be the purpose of this article.
+Our article explicitly deals with the general case for $\eps$ and we prove results that are uniform in $\eps$.
+To solve the Cauchy problem we use an iterative scheme, like in the papers mentioned above, but our strategy yields a condition for the existence of solutions in $H^s_{x,v}$ which is uniform in $\eps$ (Theorem $\ref{globalexist}$).
+In order to obtain such a result, we had to consider more precise estimates on the bilinear operator $\Gamma$.
+Bardos and Ukai \cite{BU} obtained a similar result in $\R^d$ but in weighted Sobolev spaces and did not prove any decay.